-The race will again be on Eurosport this year, including Wednesday night practice session and Thursday night qualifying.
+The race will again be on Eurosport this year, from Wednesday night practice session and the Thursday qualifyings.
 You can get Eurosport coverage online now (see below) Otherwise it's Sky / Cable subscription time.
-Eurosport will be showing the race in its entirety with a bit of channel hopping required between Eurosport and Eurosport2, with Eurosport HD carrying much of the action with a few interruptions.
-In the USA it is believed SpeedTV will show 4 hours at the start, followed by a break of 6 hours (but available on speedtv.com), followed by the remainder of the race.
-For those of you who live in or near Bolton (England, twinned with Le Mans) head over to Bolton town hall for the Bolton Le Mans Motorsport Festival.
-In 2010 they had a large outdoor screen showing the race live but it is not mentioned in their 2011 schedule.
-More details at www.boltonlemansmotorsport.com
+Eurosport will be showing the race in its entirety with the usual channel hopping required between Eurosport and Eurosport2, and with Eurosport HD carrying much of the action with a few interruptions.
+In 2011 they aired a half hour magazine program, 24 minutes of Le Mans each night in the build up, hosted by Johnny Herbert.